Wufoo: HTML forms integration

 - Advanced form/field mapping techniques

-Little Green Light’s integration with Wufoo’s HTML Forms makes it possible for you to collect information from your constituents online and have it be automatically entered into your LGL database.
+The integration Little Green Light offers with Wufoo HTML Forms makes it possible for you to collect information from your constituents online and have it be automatically entered into your LGL database.

 In this article, we walk you through the process of connecting LGL to your Wufoo account and then configuring the forms so that information will flow automatically into your LGL account.